 Contributions- The contribution requirements of PERS members and employers are established and may be amended only by the State of Mississippi Legislature.
 PERS members are required to contribute 9.00% of their annual covered salary and Itawamba Community College is required to contribute at an actuarially determined rate.
-The current rate is 15.75% of annual covered payroll.
-The contributions are deducted from the employees' wages or salary and remitted by the College to PERS on a monthly basis.
-By law, employer contributions are required to be paid.
-The employer's actuarially determined contribution and member contributions are expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.
-The College's contributions to PERS for the fiscal years ending June 30, 2019, 2018 and 2017 were \$3,674,071, \$3,665,132 and \$3,849,222, respectively, which equaled the required contributions for each year.
+The employer's rate as of June 30, 2020 is 17.40% of annual covered payroll.
+Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Section 25-11-1 of the Mississippi Code of 1972, as amended, and may be amended only by the Mississippi Legislature.
+The College's contributions to PERS for the fiscal years ending June 30, 2020, 2019 and 2018 were \$4,058,497, \$3,674,071 and \$3,665,132, respectively, which equaled the required contributions for each year.

-For the year ended June 30, 2019, Itawamba Community College's total payroll for all employees was \$24,087,745.
-Total covered payroll was also \$23,327,424.
+For the year ended June 30, 2020, Itawamba Community College's total payroll for all employees was \$24,014,269.
+Total covered payroll was also \$23,324,691.
 Covered payroll refers to all compensation paid by the College to active employees covered by the Plan.

-Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions- At June 30, 2019, Itawamba Community College reported a liability of \$60,611,211 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions- At June 30, 2020, Itawamba Community College reported a liability of \$63,011,104 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

-Inflation

 Itawamba Community College's proportion of the net pension liability was based on a projection of Itawamba Community College's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-The College's proportionate share used to calculate the June 30, 2019 net pension liability was 0.364404% which was based on a measurement date of June 30, 2018.
-This was a decrease of .016567% from its proportionate share used to calculate the June 30, 2018 net pension liability, which was based on a measurement date of June 30, 2017.
+The College's proportionate share used to calculate the June 30, 2020 net pension liability was 0.358181% which was based on a measurement date of June 30, 2019.
+This was a decrease of .006223% from its proportionate share used to calculate the June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2018.

-For the year ended June 30, 2019, Itawamba Community College recognized pension expense of \$4,828,562.
-At June 30, 2019, Itawamba Community College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2020, Itawamba Community College recognized pension expense of \$5,361,959.
+At June 30, 2020, Itawamba Community College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: